-Note that you can load and save lists as xml or csv files
+You can load and save position lists as .xml or .csv files.

-In particular csv files can be used to generate position lists from third part software tools which could be useful for custom acquisition routines
+In particular, .csv files can be used to generate position lists from third-party software tools, which could be useful for custom image acquisition routines.

-Use JOBS results viewer to navigate data
+Use JOBS Results Viewer to navigate data